-In addition, your ESPP may offer a discount of up to 15% on the company stock, allowing an employee to purchase shares at a cheaper price than what they could have in a typical brokerage account.
+In addition, your ESPP may offer a purchase discount of up to 15% on the company stock, allowing you to purchase company stock at a cheaper price than what you could have in a typical investment account.

-ESPP Tax at Purchase
+ESPP Tax at When Your Shares are Purchased

 Even if the shares are purchased at a discount from the current market price, no tax is due.
-Furthermore, the purchase of shares of an ESPP is not a reportable event for AMT purposes.
+The purchase of shares through an ESPP is not a reportable event for tax purposes.

-When you sell shares acquired via ESPP, special tax rules dictate what and how much will be reported as compensation income, capital gain, and capital loss (subject to short-term and long-term holding periods).
+When you sell shares acquired via your ESPP, special tax rules dictate what and how much will be reported as compensation income, capital gain, and capital loss (subject to short-term and long-term holding periods).

 Tax for a Disqualifying Disposition of ESPP Shares

-Like their incentive stock option cousins, an ESPP has special holding period rules that dictate if gains are treated as compensation income or long-term capital gains.
-Specifically, a qualifying disposition of ESPP shares is anything that meets the following standard:
+Like their incentive stock option cousins, an ESPP comes with special holding periods that dictate if profits earned on the sale are treated as compensation income or as capital gain.
+Your holding period will determine if you have a disqualifying disposition or a qualifying disposition.

 - The stock must be held for at least 1 year past the original purchase date